IlimDeniz/Project-Task-Case-LARAVEL/README.md

 NOTE: I was very ill over the past week, and unfortunately, I had to spend all my time dealing with my illness.
 As a result, I wasn't able to dedicate any time to the projects I was working on.
 Most of my time was spent battling the illness, so I was unable to complete the update section for the task area.
 Due to the limited time I had, I also could not spend much time on the documentation.
 I apologize for this inconvenience.
 Wishing you all the best in your work.

+Dashboard Username: demo@gmail.com
+Dashboard Password: 12345678

+You can create new user with /register

 Getting Started Guide
 1. Clone the Project